-Begin by putting the bottom rail(s) in position.
+Begin by putting the bottom rail(s) in position, these have drain holes in them.
 The rails slip inside the posts and are designed to be a tight fit, so ensure they are pushed as far into the back of the post as possible.